pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

   case class State(airport: String, nextBegin: Long)
 ```

 and should be added in the same file outside of the Data Object.
-For example, add it just below the import statements.
+For example, add it just below the already existing case classes.
 The state stores always the airport and the nextBegin in unix time to tell the next run from where in time the new query has to start.

 Concerning the state variables, `previousState` will basically be used for all the logic of the Data Object and `nextState` will be used to store the state for the next run.